Skip past the menu Skip to accessibility controls

 You buy them because they mean something to you, not necessarily to fatten your wallet.

 That’s not to say that all numismatics are useless.
-If the Bills were to finally win a Super Bowl and a lifelong Bills fan wants to spend $100 or even $1,000 on a numismatic Josh Allen 1-ounce silver coin to commemorate the occasion, who am I to tell them that’s a bad investment?
+If the Buffalo Bills were to finally win a Super Bowl and a lifelong Bills fan wants to spend $100 or even $1,000 on a numismatic Josh Allen 1-ounce silver coin to commemorate the occasion, who am I to tell them that’s a bad investment?

 That coin, though just an ounce of silver, could be priceless to some.